Japanese television drama: History

+Streaming dramas, backed by generous budgets from foreign companies, came to be seen as far more lavish than traditional Japanese dramas.
+Alice in Borderland (2020), Sanctuary (2023), and Tokyo Swindlers (2024) are emblematic examples of this trend.
+TBS's "Sunday Theater," renowned for its success with Naoki Hanzawa (2013), sought to counter this trend by producing Vivant (2023) with an unprecedented budget.
+However, reports indicate that the show failed to break even, ultimately running at a loss.

 Trendy dramas

 Most people associate today's Japanese dramas with the modern style of screenwriting which has coined the term "trendy dramas".
 The ultimate inspirations for many Japanese dramas are The Big Chill (1983) and St. Elmo's Fire (1985).
 The "trendy" formula was invented in the late 1980s when screenwriters decided to reach the television audience with themes that covered real-life Japan, at a time when the Japanese were experiencing a bubble economy.
 The "trendy" formula was improved in the early 1990s, when the story lines changed with the times.
 By gambling on harder issues, including teenage violence, child abuse, and modern family life, the trendy drama formula is tweaked to fit the television viewers' changing taste.
 Even today, the success of Japanese dramas is a result of sticking with the trendy drama formula.
 Many of these shows employ young actors who use them as springboards to bigger projects.

 Although some people consider Super Sentai and tokusatsu type shows as dramas, they do not fit the "trendy" definition.
 Generally, most evening dramas aired nowadays are "trendy dramas", and the term does not apply to other types of dramas such as asadora.